 An empty city might well have appealed to the Roman thinker Seneca.
 In his letters to Lucilius, he wrote: ‘To consort with the crowd is harmful; there is no person who does not make some vice attractive to us or stamp it upon us, or taint us unconsciously therewith.’
 The last phrase here reads like a drum tattoo: ‘aut commendat aut inprimit aut nescientibus adlinit’, which translates as ‘make attractive… stamp… taint’.
 Even a Stoic sage, aloof from the hubbub and confusion of city life, would find his outlook brutalised by the turba, the crowd.

 For Seneca, to live in the city is to find yourself subjected to impersonal forces, to find your soul continually washed over by the flow of new information, faces, and images.
 We should of course weigh Seneca’s anxieties against the vast gaps in our knowledge about the experience of poverty in the Roman world.
-Over 90 percent of the Empire’s inhabitants worked in subsistence farming – life wasn’t too bad for this enormously rich teacher and advisor to the Emperor Nero.
+Over 90% of the Empire’s inhabitants worked in subsistence farming – life wasn’t too bad for this enormously rich teacher and advisor to the Emperor Nero.

 But his insights into the psychic dimensions of city life have proved remarkably resilient over time.
 There have always been cities in which people face unique pressures.
-Indeed, with the rise of massive conurbations in the 19th century, those pressures and their representation began to have a starring role in culture.
+Indeed, with the rise of massive conurbations in the nineteenth century, those pressures and their representation began to have a starring role in culture.